Sea Salt

 Not getting enough salt in your diet can also negatively impact your digestive health.

-A lack of salt in the diet can lead to a reduction of hydrochloric acid (HCL) in your stomach.
+A lack of salt in the diet can reduce hydrochloric acid (HCL) in your stomach.

 If you have low stomach acid, it can seriously throw your digestive system out of whack, contributing to issues like heartburn, stomach pain, vomiting, and constipation.